Schlaffmatthewj/Express-app/README.md

 - GET '/auth'
     - GET '/login', sign into account
     - GET '/logout', signout of account
+- GET '/city/:id', shows a single city's info
+    - POST '/', adds city to global search page
+- GET '/restaurant/:id', shows a single restaurant's info
+    - POST '/', adds restaurant's info to the database
-- GET '/user', index shows all cities in database
+- GET '/user', index shows all shortcuts for a user
     - GET '/new', create new account
     - POST '/', adds new user to database
-    - GET '/:id', individual profile with personal shortcuts to cities & restaurants
-    - PUT '/:id', change username and email
+    - PUT '/:id', change name and email
+    - GET '/:id/edit' shows form to change user info
     - DELETE '/:id', this user completely
-    - GET '/city', shows all saved cities
-    - GET '/city/:id', shows single city's info
+    - POST '/city/:id', saves shortcut to city on profile
     - DELETE '/city/:id', this city from user profile (join table)
-    - GET '/rest', shows all saved restaurants
-    - GET '/rest/:id', shows single restaurants info
+    - POST '/rest/:id', shows shortcut to restaurants on profile
     - DELETE 'rest/:id', this restaurant from user profile (join table)
-- GET '/search'
-    - GET '/city', shows all available cities w/ new input available
+- GET '/search', shows all of the globally listed cities
-        - POST '/user/city', saves to user profile
-        - POST '/city', saves city in the city database
-    - GET '/rest', shows all new restaurants from selected city
+    - GET '/new' form for new city query
-        - POST '/user/rest', saves restaurant to user profile & restaurant database
-        - POST '/rest', saves restaurant to the restaurant database

 ## Specs

 - Technologies
+    - Postgres-SQL
+    - Node.js
+    - Express

 - API
+    - Zomato's API
+        - Found city coordinates from simple text query
+        - Then I used the coordinates to get a much more detailed pack of info from Zomato
+        - Then used the specifics to find and get restaurants to show their information

 - Modules
+    - bcyrptjs
+    - body-parser
+    - cookie-parser
+    - dotenv
+    - ejs
+    - express
+    - express-session
+    - method-override
+    - morgan
+    - node-fetch
+    - nodemon
+    - passport
+    - passport-local
+    - pg-promise

 ## My Favorite Bit From This Project

-- IDK yet!!
+- sneaking bits of info into the url as an 'id' but they were used for the next query for their params.

 ## Fix or Add

-- I'd love to get comments into this.. potentially..
+- 'Find Me' locator, or be able to order and list the cities by states.

 ## Start-up Walk-through